Eighth Step Coffee House

 Since 1987 The Step has been run by Margie Rosenkranz, Executive Artistic Director.
 Writer, editor, organizer and publicist, her experience includes Director of Marketing (the first) for The Egg; Senior Writer for Skidmore College; Publicist then Artistic Director - at Toshi Seeger's request - for Clearwater Revival; and publicist for Clearwater's annual Pumpkin Sail.
 Sloop Clearwater is a working, life-sized reproduction of 18th century transport vessels that carried Upstate cargo and passengers to New York City.
-Pete & Toshi Seeger were the driving forces behind the construction of the sloop, which is still dedicated to public awareness, education and celebration of the beautiful Hudson River.
+Pete & Toshi Seeger were the driving forces behind the construction of the sloop, which is still dedicated to public awareness, education and celebration of the Hudson River.

 The Eighth Step has introduced scores of singer-songwriters to the region, including John Gorka, Patty Larkin, Greg Brown, Phil Ochs Song Night, Cheryl Wheeler, The Wailin' Jennies, Dougie MacLean, Susan Werner, Bucky & John Pizzarelli, Kim & Reggie Harris, Magpie, Lost in the Trees, Pat Humphries, Dar Williams, The Grand Slambovians, Joe Jencks, Canadian blues/Celtic guitar virtuoso JP Cormier, Kate Campbell, and many, many more.

 Since 1967, known and unknown artists with whom The Step has worked have included Pete Seeger, Richie Havens, Tom Paxton, U Utah Phillips, Ronnie Gilbert, Greg Brown, Scotland's Dougie MacLean, Holly Near, Sheila Jordan, Buffy Sainte-Marie, queen of scat Sheila Jordan, Richie Havens, Peter Ostroushko, Guy Davis, Arlo Guthrie, Bucky & John Pizzarelli, Alison Krauss, Lunasa, The Del McCoury Band, John McCutcheon, Gangstagrass, Odetta, independent rock phenomenon Ani DiFranco.
 Unknown, DiFranco first performed to 40 people in the coffeehouse; the following year she drew 400 at 8th Step Upstairs.
 The following year Rosenkranz and The Step presented her at Albany's Palace Theatre to over 2,600 people.

-At Proctors, The Step now most often uses Proctors GE Theatre (430 seats), or The Addy (90 seats).
-The largest of Pete Seeger's final concerts, with his sister Peggy, sold out the Mainstage at 2600 seats.
-Step seasons currently run from September - May, with ticketing through 8thStep.org, or through Proctors Box Office.
-As always, we serve the finest gourmet desserts and - a nod to our coffeehouse roots - the music and coffee are always hot, and a cup of joe still costs a dollar.
+At Proctor's, The Step now most often uses Proctors GE Theatre (430 seats), or The Addy (90 seats).
+One of Pete Seeger's final large concerts, performed with his sister Peggy, sold all 2,600 seats at the Mainstage.
+The 8th Step seasons currently take place from September to May.
+Tickets are available through their website or the Proctors Box Office.
+The establishment offers a variety of desserts and beverages.
+Coffee is available for one dollar, and the live music is regularly featured, continuing the tradition of the coffeehouse.